19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (6) The Returning Officer shall not count the tendered ballot papers but shall place them in separate packets according to the candidate or group of candidates whom they support and shall mark each packet with the name of the candidate or group of candidates and shall seal the packet and retain it unless it is required for the purposes of an application under section 90.

-[42/2005 wef 01/01/2006]

-[10/88]
+[10/88; 42/2005]

-(7) Where only one counting place is specified for an electoral division under section 48A(1), the Returning Officer shall, when the counting of votes cast at all polling stations in Singapore is completed at that sole counting place or, if a recount thereof is allowed under section 49B, after that recount is completed, forthwith act as follows:
+(7) Where only one counting place is specified for an electoral division under section 48A(1), the Returning Officer shall, when the counting of votes cast at all polling stations in Singapore is completed at that sole counting place or, if a recount thereof is allowed under section 49B, after that recount is completed, immediately act as follows:

 (a) where the total number of overseas electors lawfully entitled to vote at the election in that electoral division is less than the difference between the number of votes given to the candidates or (as the case may be) groups of candidates with the 2 greatest number of votes, the Returning Officer shall declare the candidate or (as the case may be) group of candidates to whom the greatest number of votes is given to be elected; or